House Republicans urge Biden to allow media access to border ops amid 'out of control' crisis

 BIDEN SAYS MIGRANT FAMILIES APPREHENDED AT BORDER 'SHOULD ALL BE GOING BACK'

-The lawmakers were not impressed by the claims, and made it clear they see it as crisis-levels at the border.
+The lawmakers were not impressed by the claims and made it clear they see it as crisis-level at the border.

 "The southern border is clearly in crisis, and your administration appears not only to disseminated myths to the American people about the dire situation, but is also actively engaging in behavior that is preventing transparency and accountability to the American people you were elected to serve," the letter says.

-The lawmakers note reports that there are more than 5,000 unaccompanied children in border facilities, many being held after the 72-hour limit, and many more in Health and Human Services care.
+The lawmakers note that there are more than 5,000 unaccompanied children in border facilities, many being held after the 72-hour limit, and many more in Health and Human Services (HHS) care.

 "There are more than 16,000 UACs in government custody and your administration is not only being dishonest about the situation but actively misleading the American people and blocking access to transparency," they say.